simnibs/simnibs/docs/tutorial/optimization.rst

 Avoidance Regions
 ~~~~~~~~~~~~~~~~~~~

 You can also add regions where the electric field should be more penalized than elsewhere.
 This is done using the **avoid** optional structure.
+In this examples, we will set the field to avoid the eyes.

 * *Python*